UNIX tutorial

 Recap: we’ve seen two special directories: two dots

-represents the current directory.
+..represents the parent directory (one directory up), while a single dot.represents the current directory.
 You can use these special expressions with any command that deals with directories.
-For example, you canmv
+For example, you canmva file to the current directory with the commandmv some_file .

 Removing files